PascalCorpsman/CopyCommander2/README.md

-The CopyCommander is a tool for windows/linux for queuing file-moces from one to another directory.
+The CopyCommander is a tool for windows/linux for queuing file-copy/moves from one to another directory.
 It also allows synchronizing of files over two direcktories.